 Optometry Australia and CASA encourage non aviation trained optometrists to consult with credentialed optometrists in relation to the care of their patients who are in the aviation industry.

-Important changes to MRS online portal
+MRS online portal

 A training portal has been developed for any CO wishing to practice entering a report at https://mrstraining.casa.gov.au/Examiner and an ophthalmologist user manual can be downloaded here.